-Complications:
+Complications and Adverse Events:

-Information on all complications, including additional surgery will be collected at 2 weeks, 12 weeks and 6 months.
-Expected complications that will be recorded will include (but not be limited to) the following: death during the trial period, neurological complications, deep wound infection, (using Centres for Disease Control (CDC) and Prevention definition)(47) superficial infection (using CDC definition), rehospitalisation, re-operation (including removal of implant) and skin problems.
+Information on expected complications, including additional surgery will be collected in the hospital CRFs at 2 weeks, at 12 weeks and at discharge (if after 2 weeks).
+Expected complications that will be recorded will include (but not be limited to) the following: neurological complications, deep wound infection (using Centres for Disease Control (CDC) and Prevention definition)(47), superficial infection (using CDC definition), rehospitalisation, re-operation (including removal of implant) and skin problems.